AstroJays-Hopkins/Documentation/content/docs/guides/guide-bits.md

 ```

 Thus, the easiest way to set a number of bits that might contains ones to a
-custom patters is to first *clear* thos bits, then *set* using the OR operator.
+custom patters is to first *clear* those bits, then *set* using the OR operator.

 **Toggling**

-Finally, toggling is pretty similar tot eh other two, except we use the Xor
+Finally, toggling is pretty similar to the other two, except we use the Xor
 operator instead of OR or AND:

 ```